13588112254/littlefs/DESIGN.md

 '--------'  '--------'  '--------'  '--------'  '--------'
 ```

-The main complication is, once again, traversal with a constant amount of RAM.
+The main complication is, once again, traversal with a constant amount of
-The directory tree is a tree, and the unfortunate fact is you can't traverse a
+[RAM].
+The directory tree is a tree, and the unfortunate fact is you can't
-tree with constant RAM.
+traverse a tree with constant RAM.

 Fortunately, the elements of our tree are metadata pairs, so unlike CTZ
 skip-lists, we're not limited to strict COW operations.
 One thing we can do is